alertavert/majordomo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is what it currently looks like (Nov 2023):
+This is what it currently looks like (May 2024):

 ![Majordomo](./docs/images/majordomo.png)